gaosh/gaosh.github.io/_news/announcement_10.md

 related_posts: false
 ---

 One paper has been accepted by AAAI 24.
 Four papers has been accepted by CVPR 2024.
-One paper has been accepted by NAACL.
+One paper has been accepted by NAACL 2024.